biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

 ## Installation ##

 1. Install Strawberry Perl 5.16.3, 64 bit.
 The rest of these instructions assume you have used C:\strawberry as the install folder.
-If you have not then edit the paths below to match what you have used.  http://strawberryperl.com/  _IMPORTANT:  MAKE SURE YOU USE 5.16.3 and NOT 5.18, 5.16.1 or 5.16.2.
-There are installation problems with these versions related to gdal, and we do not have gdal ppms for the 32 bit version of 5.18 (needed for step 6)_
+If you have not then edit the paths below to match what you have used.  http://strawberryperl.com/  _IMPORTANT:  MAKE SURE YOU USE 5.16.3 and NOT 5.18, 5.16.1 or 5.16.2, or anything else.
+There are installation problems with these versions related to gdal, and we do not currently have gdal ppms for Strawberry Perl 5.18 or later (needed for step 6)_

 2. [Download](Downloads) the source code version to obtain a stable release.
-Alternately you can use a subversion client to get the latest Biodiverse code, see http://code.google.com/p/biodiverse/source/checkout
+Alternately you can use a GIT client to get the latest Biodiverse code, see https://github.com/shawnlaffan/biodiverse and the clone URL there.

 3. Open a command prompt.
 The rest of these instructions assume you are at the prompt.